Warning – This article may be triggering to cancer patients, cancer sufferers and those who have lost loved ones to cancer.

 “My fetish is basically described as this: Young, beautiful women who somehow develop breast cancer.
 The excitement from this comes from the fact I believe the best erotic stories give a strong emotional reaction, especially tragedy.
 To me, there is no greater tragedy than a young, beautiful woman with cancer in her breasts.
 I Know breast cancer is a terrible disease, and I certainly don’t wish it on anyone and I hope it can someday be completely cured.
 But it’s terrible nature is the very thing that excites me.
 Thinking about a gorgeous, perfect women developing a cancerous lump, and it destroying her body and her life, elicits such sorrow and emotion from me that the reaction actually causes sexual stimulation.”

 He describes his reaction as emotional, as a lot of people would have the same response to other fetishes.
-However as mentioned above, fetishes and the exploration fetishes, does require an amount of sanity.
+However as mentioned above, fetishes and the exploration fetishes, does require an amount of responsibility.

 Do you agree or disagree?
 What do you think about the original tweet?
 Do you have any fetishes for illnesses or anything equally as sensitive?
 Comments are welcome below.